decentraland-scenes/dcl-npc-toolkit/README.md

 -  `walkingSpeed`: _(number)_ Speed of the NPC when walking.
 By default _2_.

 -  `path`: _(Vector3)_ Default path to walk.
 If a value is provided for this field on NPC initialization, the NPC will walk over this path in loop from the start.
+- `bubbleHeight`:  _(number)_  The height at which to display the speech bubble above the head of the NPC.
+-  `textBubble`:  _(boolean)_  If true, NPC starts with a speech bubble object ready to be accessed from the start.
+Otherwise, they text bubble is only built on the first call to  `talkBubble()`  on the NPC.

 -  `noUI`: _(boolean)_ If true, no UI object is built for UI dialogs for this NPC.
 This may help optimize the scene if this feature is not used.